-BEHAVIORAL CARE COORDINATOR
+BEHAVIORAL CARE COORDINATORS

 The Behavioral Care Coordinator works closely with you and the primary care provider (PCP) to implement a treatment plan.
 The Behavioral Care Coordinator answers questions about your treatment.
 He or she will check in with you to keep track of your treatment progress and can help identify side effects if you are taking medications.
 The PCP and the Behavioral Care Coordinator work together with you if a change in your treatment is needed.
-The Behavioral Care Coordinator may also provide counseling and may provide counseling techniques proven to work in the primary care setting, such as Behavioral Activation and Problem Solving Therapy.
+The Behavioral Care Coordinator may also provide counseling techniques proven to work in the primary care setting, such as Behavioral Activation and Problem Solving Therapy.

 Dawn has been employed at Morris Hospital as a Behavioral Care Coordinator since July 2020.
 She earned her master’s degree from Loyola University Chicago and her bachelor’s degree from Northeastern Illinois University in Chicago.
 She has been counseling adults for more than 16 years.

-Dawn believes in the collaborative care model as it provides patients an opportunity to receive care for mental health symptoms in a primary care setting; therefore, breaking down barriers to treatment and providing patients an opportunity to improve their lives by treating all aspects of their health.
+Dawn believes in the collaborative care model as it provides patients an opportunity to receive care for mental health symptoms in a primary care setting, therefore, breaking down barriers to treatment and providing patients an opportunity to improve their lives by treating all aspects of their health.